Axiomatic Characterizations of Draft Rules: Proof Appendix

 Putting this all together, we have that $i=f^{\pi}\left(k\right)$ and $s_{k}\in\varphi_{f^{\pi}\left(k\right)}\left(\succeq,S_{k}\right)$.

-By the principle of induction, we have $\varphi\left(\succeq,S_{k}\right)=\varphi^{\pi}\left(\succeq,S_{k}\right)$ for each $k=1,\dots,\left|X\right|$.
-In particular, $\varphi\left(\succeq,X\right)=\varphi\left(\succeq,S_{\left|X\right|}\right)=\varphi^{\pi}\left(\succeq,S_{\left|X\right|}\right)=\varphi^{\pi}\left(\succeq,X\right)$, as we needed to show. \end{proof}
+By the principle of induction, we have $\varphi\left(\succeq,S_{k}\right)=\varphi^{\pi}\left(\succeq,S_{k}\right)$ for each $k=1,\dots,\lvert X\rvert $.
+In particular, $\varphi\left(\succeq,X\right)=\varphi\left(\succeq,S_{\lvert X\rvert }\right)=\varphi^{\pi}\left(\succeq,S_{\lvert X\rvert }\right)=\varphi^{\pi}\left(\succeq,X\right)$, as we needed to show. \end{proof}

 \begin{proof}[\textbf{Proof of Theorem~\ref{thm:impossibility 1}:}] Without loss of generality, assume that $\pi$ is the identity priority.
-Consider any set $X\in{\cal X}$ with $\left|X\right|=n+1$, say $X=\left\{ x_{1},\dots,x_{n+1}\right\} $, and let $\succeq$ be a preference profile such that
+Consider any set $X\in{\cal X}$ with $\lvert X\rvert =n+1$, say $X=\left\{ x_{1},\dots,x_{n+1}\right\} $, and let $\succeq$ be a preference profile such that

-Toward contradiction, assume that $\varphi$ satisfies NW, RP-$\pi$, EF1 and WSP and consider the allocation $\varphi\left(\succeq,X\right)$.
-Lemma~\ref{lem:bundle size lemma}, NW, RP-$\pi$, and EF1 imply that agent 1 receives two objects while every agent $i\in N\setminus\left\{ 1\right\}$ receives one; moreover, RP-$\pi$ implies that agent 1 receives her best object.
+Toward contradiction, assume that $\varphi$ satisfies RP-$\pi$, EF1, NW, and wSP, and consider the allocation $\varphi\left(\succeq,X\right)$.
+Lemma~\ref{lem:bundle size lemma}, RP-$\pi$, EF1, and NW imply that agent 1 receives two objects while every agent $i\in N\setminus\left\{ 1\right\}$ receives one; moreover, RP-$\pi$ implies that agent 1 receives her best object.
 Consequently,